Ingrid Alexandra, Crown Princess of Norway

-Princess Ingrid Alexandra of Norway (born 21 January 2004) is the elder child of Crown Prince Haakon and the second child of Crown Princess Mette-Marit, and a grandchild of King Harald V. She is second in line of succession to the Norwegian throne after her father.
-She represents the fifth generation of the sitting Norwegian royal family of the House of Glücksburg.
+Ingrid Alexandra, Crown Princess of Norway (/no/; born 21 January 2004), is the heir apparent to the Norwegian throne.
+She is the elder child of King Haakon VIII and the second child of Queen Mette-Marit.
+She was born during the reign of her paternal grandfather, King Harald V. She became Crown Princess of Norway following her grandfather's death and her father's subsequent ascension to the Norwegian throne in August 2026.

+She represents the fifth generation of the Norwegian royal family of the House of Glücksburg.
 She has a younger brother, Prince Sverre Magnus, whom she ranks above in the line of succession after the implementation of absolute primogeniture in 1990.